emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Unnerving Prowess
 Frightened\
 1 action\
 Your incredible skill with your weapons unnerves your foes.
 Make a Melee Strike.
-On a hit, you automatically disarms the target and it becomes Frightened 1.
+On a hit, you automatically disarm the target and it becomes Frightened 1.

 You can use this Flourish once per day.

 ### Vampric Exsanguination
 You draw in the blood and life force of other creatures through your outstretched arms.
-Make a Basic Spell attack against the Might Defense DC of each living creature in a 20m cone.
+Make a Basic Spell attack against the Might Defense DC of each living creature in a 20m cone to deal 8d6 Necrotic damage.
 You gain temporary Hit Points equal to half the damage a single creature takes from this spell; calculate these temporary Hit Points using the creature that took the most damage.
 You lose any remaining temporary Hit Points after 1 minute.

+At 7th level and 15th level, the damage increases by 4d6.

 You can use this Flourish once per day.